wajihullahbaig/moe-gpt2/README.md

 # moe-gpt2
-Simple architecture for GPT2 based MOE
+Simple architecture for based on Transformers architecture and GPT2 Tokenizer

+Training, testing and validation is done Wikipedia datasets.